MIGRANT ASSISTANCE AND INFORMATION NETWORK (MAIN)

 Central Hub

-In order to serve the distress migrants by responding to their distress calls and assisting them with various services, primarily through partners, NGOs, networks and volunteers, efficiently and effectively, the Central, State and Zonal Hubs will work in tandem to build the essential forward and backward linkages.
-MAIN has the Central Hub in Delhi considering the strategic importance of the capital city for national-level policy advocacy.
+In order to serve the distress migrants by responding to their distress calls and assisting them with various services, primarily through partners, NGOs, networks and volunteers, efficiently and effectively, the Central Hub, 2 Zonal Hubs and 22 Hubs will work in tandem to build the essential forward and backward linkages.
+MAIN has the Central Hub in New Delhi considering the strategic importance of the capital city for national-level policy advocacy.

-The State Hubs are located in Bihar, Jharkhand, Chhattisgarh, West Bengal, Odisha, Madhya Pradesh, Delhi, Maharashtra, Andhra Pradesh, Telangana, Tamil Nadu, Karnataka and Kerala.
-Each of the State Hub would be the pivot around which the action takes place at the ground level—reaching out to the distress migrants through link person/s from among migrant workers and to assist them with various services---on the basis of the distress calls received and routed from the Central Hub.
-The team at the State Hub studies the content of distress call, initiate response (service as required) to the caller (distress migrant), and prepares the first ATR.
-Documentation of the ATR will be done at the State Hubs.
+The 22 MAIN Hubs are located in Patna (Bihar), Dumka (Jharkhand), Chaibasa-Jamshedpur (Jharkhand), Hazaribagh (Jharkhand), Gumla (Jharkhand), Pathalgaon (Chhattisgarh), Kolkata (West Bengal), Darjeeling - Matigara (North Bengal), Kandhamal (Odisha), Sundergarh (Odisha), Delhi, Mumbai, Pune, Hyderabad (Telangana) Andhra Pradesh, Chennai (Tamil Nadu), Bangalore (Karnataka), Kalady (central Kerala), Kozhikode (north Kerala), Trivandrum (south Kerala), Goa and Ahmedabad (Gujarat).
+Each of the Hub would be the pivot around which the action takes place at the ground level—reaching out to the distress migrants through link person/s from among migrant workers and to assist them with various services---on the basis of the distress calls received and routed from the Central Hub.
+The team at the Hub studies the content of distress call, initiate response (service as required) to the caller (distress migrant), and prepares the first ATR.
+Documentation of the ATR will be done at the Hubs.

 The specific services of the State Hubs are as follows: